jtarrio/pascual/manual/chapter2.md

 begin
   writeln('The door opens with a click.
 "Welcome to Horse Feathers."');
   writeln('There is a thick curtain in front of you.
 As the doorman pulls it');
-  writeln('aside, you see a wood paneled room with a bar in the middle.');
+  writeln('aside, you see a wood-paneled room with a bar in the middle.');
   writeln('A bartender is pouring an unidentifiable liquid into a shot glass.');
   writeln('Before you can step in, a furious woman appears and kicks you out.');
   writeln('"Don''t let him in, Johnnie!
 He reeks of cop!" she shouts.');